-We have provided links to some decision support tools via our website, thanks to NHS England for these resources, which we will also outline over the next few pages. https://sussexmskpartnershipeast.co.uk/ decision-support-tools/
+We have provided links to some decision support tools via our website, thanks to NHS England for these resources, which we will also outline over the next few pages.

 Some people go on to require surgery.
 In this section we look at some of the things you should think about, frequently asked questions and then some separate information for hip and knee operations, including pros and cons, as there are some differences.